Will747/UE-GeoViewer/README.md

 # UE-GeoViewer
 ### This plugin is still being worked on and not complete.
-A plugin for Unreal Engine that overlays real world maps into the world making it easier to precisely place items in the world and imports real world terrain.
+A plugin for Unreal Engine that overlays real world maps into the editor making it easier to precisely place items in the world and imports real world terrain.

 ![Placing A tree with the overlay active](docs/UE5Overlay.png)